A closer look at dark photon explanations of the excess radio background: Introduction

 Recently, a dark sector model was proposed \citep[][henceforth C22]{CLMPR2022} to explain both the amplitude of radio monopole as well as its spectral and spatial smoothness.
 The model has three key ingredients: (1) dark matter decaying to non-thermal dark photons in a matter-dominated universe, (2) presence of a thermal dark photon background which stimulates the decay of dark matter to non-thermal dark photons and (3) resonant conversion of dark photons to standard model photons predominantly at redshift $z\lesssim$ 6-7.
 All these ingredients could be individually disputed; however, together they lead to the prediction of radio excess with an approximate power-law $T\propto \nu^{-5/2}$.
 Even if the power-law index of $\gamma=-5/2$ is a bit lower than the best-fit slope to the radio excess data, it is intriguingly close, and C22 argued that it provides a reasonable fit.
 While there are other cosmological constraints \citep{MRS2009,BPS2020,WRMP2020,AABPPS2020,CLMR20201} on model parameters of dark photon to photon conversion, it was shown that a reasonable range of parameters able to explain the radio excess seems to exist.

-In this paper, we take a closer look at some of the critical aspects of the model proposed in C22, with the goal to isolate individual effects.
-We show the importance of taking into account the radiation and dark energy contributions for the Hubble parameter even in a matter-dominated universe.
-This adds curvature to the radio excess signal at $\nu\lesssim$~100 MHz and $\nu\gtrsim 1$~GHz.
+In this paper, we study individual aspects of the model proposed by C22.
+Our approach is to showcase the importance of these details which can give rise to signatures that can be tested in the future and also improves the understanding of the cumulative results presented in C22.
+As an example, the contribution of radiation and dark energy to the Hubble parameter, even in a matter dominated universe, adds curvature to the radio excess signal at $\nu\lesssim$~100 MHz and $\nu\gtrsim 1$~GHz.
 Additional aspects such as using the exact stimulated decay factor and frequency-dependent conversion probability of dark photons to photons make the signal even more curved.
 We highlight that the curved spectrum is a better fit to the ARCADE data from the dark photon induced radio background alone when compared to the power-law approximation.
 Including a minimal extra-galactic radio background (MEG), we confirm that both the curved and power-law spectrum provide reasonable fit to the data.
 We argue that more precise data at $\simeq 1-10$ GHz will be able to test the validity of this model.
 We further discuss additional predictions of this model in terms of spectral distortion within the CMB bands (60-600 GHz), which could be tested using proposed spectrometers such as {\it PIXIE} \citep{Kogut2011PIXIE,Kogut2016SPIE}.

 However, there may still be challenges to this model in terms of explaining the spatial smoothness of this radio background which need to be overcome.
 In Sect.~\ref{sec:stim}, we also briefly discuss the possibility of self-stimulated decay, mediated by the created non-thermal photon population, which we find to change the soft photon spectrum significantly, indicating that additional work may be required to obtain a consistent model.